 Throughout the planning process, local residents have been updated on traffic management measures and project timescales.

-Information events have also been held for members of the community.
-A local stakeholder group meets regularly with the Project Team and contractors to discuss all aspects of the cycleway scheme and its delivery.
+During the works, a local stakeholder group met regularly with the Project Team and contractors to discuss all aspects of the cycleway scheme and its delivery

 The Cross City Cycling scheme was awarded £8m of City Deal funding to complete all 5 projects.